hibachafroud/hibachafroud/README.md

  👋 Hi there I’m Hiba,
- I have a strong analytical skills with a bachelor of science in mathematics and applied mathematics and a master degree in artificial intelligence ,system and data .
+ I have strong analytical skills with a bachelor of science in mathematics and applied mathematics and a master's degree in artificial intelligence, systems, and data.
- An ambitious girl who loves to cook fries, day dream at nights and sometime codes too.
+ An ambitious person who loves to cook fries, daydreams at night and sometimes codes too.